Facebook vs. Google

 Then there was Google.
 Google now faces the challenge of another idea whose time has come.
 Google has tried to responding by incorporating more social media content on its pages

-Facebook, set up by Mark Zuckerberg, is getting more traffic than Google in the US.
+Facebook (and also Twitter), set up by Mark Zuckerberg, is getting more traffic than Google in the US.
+Just wnet public for $104 billion.
 The big impact is that Facebook is the first major competitor to come close to challenging Google since Google became dominant.

 Facebook: the depositor of information